xfiveco/generator-xh/README.md

 1. Use `main.scss` or `main.less` only for importing other stylesheets.
 Do not write styles directly to these files!
 2. Use variables and mixins files to store your variables and mixins.
 3. Use `common.scss` or `common.less` for element's styling which is shared across 2 or more pages.
 Typically those are main layout, headers, footers, sidebars, pagers, buttons, etc.
-4. If you want, you can separate common elements to more stylesheets like buttons.scss, forms.scss, etc. and import them in `main.scss` (or `main.less`)
+4. If you want, you can separate common elements to more stylesheets like `buttons.scss`, `forms.scss`, etc. and import them in `main.scss` (or `main.less`)
 5. Use individual pages stylesheets for storing styles which are unique for certain page.
 This will ease collaboration among more developers.

 ### Adding 3rd party dependency via Bower

 Let’s say you want to add [Colorbox](http://www.jacklmoore.com/colorbox/) to your project.
-The following example shows how you can add it as a Bower package and merge its JS file into common plugins.js file.
+The following example shows how you can add it as a Bower package and merge its JS file into common `plugins.js` file.

 1. First, install it via Bower